 OPC UA does not provide a standardized mechanism for conveying the SessionId and SubscriptionIds from the active Client to the backup Clients, but as long as the backup Clients know the Client name of the active Client, this information is readily available using the SessionDiagnostics and SubscriptionDiagnostics portions of the ServerDiagnostics data.

 Network redundancy

+Overview

-Redundant networks can be used with OPC UA either transparent or non-transparent.
+Redundant networks can be used with OPC UA in either transparent or non-transparent redundancy.

+Network redundancy can be combined with Server and Client redundancy.

+Transparent

-In the transparent case a single Server Endpoint can be reached through different network paths.
+In the transparent network use-case a single Server Endpoint can be reached through different network paths.
 This case is completely handled by the network infrastructure.
-The selected network path and failover are transparent to the Client.
+The selected network path and failover are transparent to the Client and the Server.

+Figure 4 Transparent Network Redundancy

+Examples:

+A physical appliance/device such as a router or gateway which automatically changes the network routing to maintain communications.

+A virtual adapter which automatically changes the network adapter to maintain communications.

+Non-Transparent

-In the non-transparent case the Server provides different Endpoints for the different network paths.
+In the non-transparent network use-case the Server provides different Endpoints for the different network paths.
 This requires both the Server and the Client to support multiple network connections.
 In this case the Client is responsible for selecting the Endpoint and for failover.
-For failover the normal reconnect scenario described in 6.5 can be used.
+For failover the normal reconnect scenario described in XXXXX can be used.
 Only the SecureChannel is created with another Endpoint.
 Sessions and Subscriptions can be reused.

+Figure 5 Non-Transparent Network Redundancy

 The information about the different network paths is specified in NonTransparentRedundancyType ObjectType defined in Part 5.

-Network redundancy can be combined with server redundancy.
+Redundancy Considerations

+There are important considerations for a redundant system, particularly for synchronization:

+EventIds: Each UA Server in a HotPlusMirrored redundant set will need to synchronize EventIds to prevent a Client from mistakenly processing the same event multiple times simply because the EventIds are different.
+This is very important for Alarms & Conditions.
+For Cold, Warm, and Hot redundancy sets Clients must be able to handle EventIds that are not synchronized.
+Following any fail-over the Client must call Refresh.

+Timestamp (Source/Server): If a Server is exposing data from a downstream device (PLC, DCS etc.) then the SourceTimestamp and ServerTimestamp reported by all redundant Servers should match as closely as possible.
+Clients should favor the use of the SourceTimestamp.

+ContinuationPoints: Following a fail-over Clients must assume that any ContinuationPoints have been lost except in a HotPlusMirrored redundancy set.

+Methods: For Clients invoking Methods in Servers, following a failover Clients must determine the state of any method invocations to verify the method was processed completely.

+Manually Forcing Failover

+A user may need to force a failover on the Client, perhaps to apply patches to a Server etc.

+The Server.RedundancyServer should expose a method called “OverrideServiceLevel” that:

+Can have security applied to it to restrict user access

+Clients must not connect to a Server when its Server.ServiceLevel property is set to 0.

+Signature

+OverrideServiceLevel(

+[in] Bool serviceLevelOverride

+);